Ransom-War In Real Time, Case Study 1: Conti, EvilCorp and Cozy Bear

 Note: On August 12 2024, 404 Media reported that DDoSecrets had been cofounded by Thomas White, who served five years in a US prison for running the Silk Road 2.0 online drug marketplace and for possessing child pornography.
 DDoSecrets promptly issued a statement saying “Thomas White exited DDoSecrets in April 2019 and has not been involved with the project since” and that Emma Best had been unaware of his exploitative activities until that time.

-Sanctions that the US and EU sanctions against Igor Chayka, the former General Prosecutor’s son, said he had helped plan and fund Russian FSB projects aiming to undermine the pro-Western government of Moldova.
+US and EU sanctions against Igor Chayka, the former General Prosecutor’s son, said he had helped plan and fund Russian FSB projects aiming to undermine the pro-Western government of Moldova.
 Thus, Maksim Yakubets was involved with people who played a role in Russian influence operations, i.e. Russian hybrid warfare, whether or not Yakubets himself was involved in those particular efforts.

 Recall that APT29 aka the “CozyBears” used to be attributed to the FSB before January 2018, when Dutch journalist Huib Modderkolk, citing Dutch intelligence service AIVD, attributed Cozy Bear activity to Russia’s SVR.
 The Estonian intelligence service attributes CozyBear activity to both the SVR and the FSB.
 DiMaggio’s observation that Yakubets has ties with the FSB but that EvilCorp has ties with SilverFish/SVR lends weight to the idea that APT29 works for both of those agencies.